openmovementproject/openmovement/Software/AX3/omconvert/README.md

 The output `.wav` file uses the standard [.WAV file format](https://en.wikipedia.org/wiki/WAV) is pretty standard for audio files -- and there is plenty of documentation available for that format: [Audio File Format Specifications](http://www-mmsp.ece.mcgill.ca/Documents/AudioFormats/WAVE/WAVE.html), [WAVE PCM soundfile format](http://soundfile.sapp.org/doc/WaveFormat/).

-The output file contains four channels: the first three are for the X-/Y-/Z-axes respectively, and the fourth contains auxilliary data which can typically be ignored.
+The output file contains four channels: the first three are for the X-/Y-/Z-axes respectively, and the fourth contains auxiliary data which can typically be ignored.
 The format uses signed 16-bit values (values from -32768 to +32767) -- this is typically normalized to the -1 to +1 range, and then scaled by the channel scaling (which will be 8 for the +/-2, 4 or 8*g* range; and 16 for the +/-16*g* range -- where 1*g* is 9.81m/s/s).

 The output file headers are padded so that the underlying data always starts at a fixed 1kB (1024 byte) offset.